The amputation was the easy part.

 It’s incredible the kinds of things you can find online if you know where to look.
 I didn’t even have to search for very long.
 I just put the word out through a few discussion boards of questionable repute, and a couple of hours later, I received a private message from a doctor willing to do the surgery, no questions asked.
 Even better, he was right in my city, just a short Metro ride away.

-We met in a steam-soaked ramen shop the size of a shoebox, in an alley off of Sixth Street.
-I wore a nondescript outfit: a plain black T-shirt and jeans, a pair of mirrored sunglasses, and a white baseball cap with an OI logo on it.
+We met in a steam-soaked ramen shop the size of a shoebox, in an alley off Sixth Street.
+I wore a nondescript outfit: a plain black tank top and jeans, a pair of mirrored sunglasses, and a white baseball cap with an OI logo on it.
 I wanted to look as generic and unmemorable as possible.
-Just an average guy on an average day doing average things.
+Just an average girl on an average day doing average things.

 His eyes momentarily flicked to the OI logo on my hat.
 I shook my head.